cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The key parameters for public and private information classes contain byte strings in a format specified by the "alg" value.
 These classes MAY have additional structure or length checks depending on the associated "alg" parameter and its requirements.

-When AKP keys are expressed in JWK, values for the public and private information classes are base64url encoded.
+When AKP keys are expressed in JWK, key parameters are base64url encoded.

 This document requests the registration of the following key types in {{-IANA.jose}}: